-On a comparable basis, the actual net cost of General Fund services amounted to some £80.704M, while sources of finance were realised at £80.704M, including a contribution of £4.093M from reserves.
-Overall, this represents no movement on General Fund Services but a decrease on earmarked balances of £1.149M for the financial year ended 31 March 2014.
+On a comparable basis, the actual net cost of General Fund services amounted to some £83.987M, while sources of finance were realised at £80.627M, including a contribution of £4.094M from reserves.
+Overall, this represents a decrease on General Fund non-earmarked balances of £3.360M but an increase on earmarked balances of £0.546M for the financial year ended 31 March 2015.

-Council tax income contributed to this position, with Orkney Islands Council maintaining its position as the top local authority for the collection of council tax in Scotland, with a collection rate of 97.7% in year (98.1% for 2012/13).
-At the same time it should be noted that the Council's policy is to provide in full for all prior year arrears, while on an ongoing basis it expects to collect in excess of 99% of all prior year council tax income.
+Council tax income contributed to this position, with Orkney Islands Council maintaining its position as the top local authority for the collection of council tax in Scotland, with a collection rate of 97.8% in year (97.7% for 2013-2014).